 In the state of Georgia, the surviving spouse of a wrongful death victim will be given the first opportunity to file a wrongful death claim.
 Children of the deceased must be included in this claim as well.
 When there is no surviving spouse, the victim’s children and/or adopted children may file suit.

-When neither spouse nor children are available to file suit, parents of the deceased may file a claim.
+When neither spouse nor children are available to file suit, and teh surviving family memebrs are the parents, parents of the deceased may file a wrongful death claim.
 This is true even if the victim was an adult.
 If a representative of the estate has been designated by the decedent, that representative may file a claim on behalf of surviving family members as well.

-Talking to an attorney is one of the best ways to determine if you are entitled to take legal action following the untimely death of a family member.
+Talking to a trusted Atlanta wrongful death lawyer is one of the best ways to determine if you are entitled to take legal action following the untimely death of a family member.

-If you live in the Atlanta, Georgia area and need an experienced wrongful death attorney, please contact Lourie, Chance, Forlines, Carter & King, PC for a free consultation.
+If you live in Atlanta, Georgia and need an experienced wrongful death attorney, please contact Lourie, Chance, Forlines, Carter & King, PC for a free consultation.

 "My family and I turned to Stephen Chance and Lance Lourie to help us through a very bad situation concerning our mother and a nursing home.
 They helped us with their knowledge and caring attitude...."